Nevada vs. Air Force NCAA Football Odds, Plays and Insights | November 19, 2021

 Over/Under Insights

-- Nevada and its opponents have gone over the current 54-point total in six of 10 games (60%) this season.
+- Nevada has combined with its opponents to score more than 52.5 points in six of 10 games this season.

-- Air Force's games have gone over 54 points in two opportunities this season.
+- Air Force and its opponents have combined to score more than 52.5 points in two games this season.

-- The combined points per game average of the two teams, 63.2, is 9.2 points greater than Friday's over/under.
+- Friday's total is 10.7 points lower than the two team's combined 63.2 points per game average.

-- These two squads combine to surrender 41.8 points per game, 12.2 fewer than this contest's over/under.
+- This contest's total is 10.7 points above the 41.8 these two squads combine to surrender per game this season.

-- Wolf Pack games this season feature an average total of 56.9 points, a number 2.9 points higher than Friday's over/under.

 Nevada Stats and Trends

+- Nevada has played 10 games, with seven wins against the spread.

-- So far this season, the Wolf Pack have been installed as favorites by a 2-point margin or more five times and are 3-2 ATS in those matchups.
+- This season, the Wolf Pack have an against the spread record of 3-2 in their five games as a favorite of 2 points or more.

-- Nevada's games this year have gone over the point total six times in 10 opportunities (60%).
+- Nevada's games this year have hit the over on six of 10 set point totals (60%).

-- Nevada is 7-2 against the spread and 7-2 overall this season when the team puts up more than 17.6 points.
+- Nevada is 7-2 against the spread and 7-2 overall in games when it puts up more than 17.6 points.

-- In games that Nevada picks up over 287.5 yards, the team is 7-3 against the spread and 7-3 overall.
+- Nevada is 7-3 against the spread and 7-3 overall when the team picks up over 287.5 yards.

 - The Wolf Pack have eight giveaways this season, while the Falcons have 13 takeaways .